Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

 Data Handling:
 * Power measures will be displayed in an Energey Device instance
 * Temperature mesures will be displayed in a Weather Sensor Device instance
 * Switch status will be displayed in a Switch Device instance.

+Actions:
+ * Switching of capable Devices like DECT!200 and Fritz!Powerline 546.
 Changes on the status will be transmitted to the connected actor

 Prefix: AHA_